Welcome to Glemsford Primary Academy

 Children who are eligible for free school meals attract additional Pupil Premium Funding.
 This is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to close the gap between them and their peers.
 At Glemsford Primary Academy we use this funding in school to enhance the learning experiences of these children by providing a range of services which may include providing additional support and intervention for individual or small groups of children.
 In order for the school to access this funding we strongly recommend that you register for free school meals if you meet the criteria, regardless of whether you then take them up or if your child is automatically entitled.
 I am sure you will appreciate the importance of this extra money in allowing us to continue to fund such support.

-Click here to view the information and online form or see attached for the application form.
+Click here to view the information and online form.

 See the attached clubs list.
 We offer a range of clubs for all children across the school.